heal your relationship with yourself

 in Tampa and throughout FL

-Does it feel like your sense of self is at an all time low?
+Is your sense of self at an all-time low?

 You’ve tried to find ways to feel better - you have read the self help books, listened to podcasts, and tried to put a “positive spin” on things.
 You might have even seen other therapists and tried to explore some of these thoughts with little result.
 What’s even more frustrating is that you can’t quite put your finger on what is making you feel this way - it often presents as an overwhelming sense of dread or sadness or leaves you feeling anxious without being able to touch on what is making you feel that way.